bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 ### Background and outline variants
 Cards include their own variant style for quickly changing the background-color and border-color of a card via the `variant` prop.
-Darker solid variants require setting the boolean prop `inverse` to adjust the text color.
+Darker solid variants my require setting the boolean prop `inverse` to adjust the text color.

+Note for non-`outline-*` variants, the `inverse` state is automatically applied.

 **Supported solid background variants are:**